WentaoZhan1998/geospaNN/joss/script.md

 Gaussian Process (NNGP) to approximate $\Sigma^{-1}$, and it naturally equates to a specialized Graph Neural Network (GNN).
-In brief, NNGP is a nearest-neighbor-based approximation to a full Gaussian Process with a specific covariance structure.
+In brief, NNGP is a nearest-neighbor-based approximation to a full Gaussian Process with a specific covariance structure [@datta2022nearest].
 Mathematically, given a covariance matrix
 $\Sigma$, its inverse can be approximated as:
 $$
 \Sigma^{-1} = Q = Q^{\top/2}Q^{1/2},